TerribleBrad/Wind-of-Kine/README.md

 **Combat**:

 SkySA Attack Commitment and True Directional Movement are the bread and butter of Streamlined Skyrim's combat overhaul.
 SkySA forces you to commit to your attacks and TDM allows for movement in all directions and target lock on.
-You are able to dodge enemies attacks using The Ultimate Dodge Mod completely negating damage.
+You are able to dodge enemies attacks using TK Dodge completely negating damage.
+AMMCO prevents running during combat forcing you to pay close attention to your stamina.
 Streamlined Skyrim doesn't add tons of new enemies and bosses instead making combat more difficult in other ways.
 You are no longer allowed to save in combat and when your Stamina runs out you are unable to defend yourself and attack.
 With Open World Loot, you will see higher level enemies earlier and give the you a solid sense of progression as you level up.
 To make things more realistic, Flinching and Zxxclice Hitstop make your swings look and feel like they are actually hitting something.

 **Roleplay Mechanics**: